In an exception to the Clean Air Act, Biden will allow E15 gas to be sold this summer

 The move will likely prove unpopular with major oil companies, which has long campaigned against increasing the amount of ethanol in fuel tanks — a rare bit of bad news at a time of record profits for the industry.
 U.S. oil giant Exxon said earlier this month that it is set to top a seven-year record for quarterly profits.

-Former President Trump allowed E15 to be sold year-round in 2019, seen at the time as a bid to increase his political standing with farmers after his trade war with China hurt U.S. farmers.
+In 2019, President Donald Trump allowed E15 to be sold year-round in what was seen at the time as a bid to increase his political standing with farmers after his trade war with China hurt U.S. farmers.

 Calls for Biden to follow Trump's lead came from a number of farm-state lawmakers, including Iowa Republican Sens.
 Chuck Grassley and Joni Ernst.